About...

 ...this website

-identifying spiders found in South-east Queensland although many of the species featured may also be found in other parts of Australia.
-In addition, the site may be of some value for determining the family links of species that
+South-east Queensland although many of the species presented may also be found in other parts of Australia.
+In addition, the site may be of some value

-are very similar to, but not exactly the same as,
+for determining the family links of species that are very similar to, but not exactly the same as, spiders shown on this website.
+This includes some

-have yet to be described and assigned a scientific
+they have yet to be described and assigned a scientific name or because no good photos of them have so far become available to the author.

 ...the author

-from 1968 until his retirement in 2006.
+to Biology, Nursing and some other students until his retirement in 2006.
 His research interests during this period centred on the

-spiders of the Darling Downs and the toxicology of their venoms, and he
+spiders of the Darling Downs and the toxicology of their venoms, and he published papers on funnel-web antivenoms,

-and the use of spider toxins as insecticides.
+necrotising arachnidism, and the use of spider toxins as insecticides.

 ...the photographers

-images that have been donated by other people and all of these have the name of the photographer shown
+website also contains a large and increasing number of images that have been donated by other people and all of these have the name of the photographer

-object of this website is to make a comprehensive set of spider images available for everyone who needs it.
-None of these photographers has asked for payment for the use of their photos, the understanding being
+could not be done by just one person.
+None of these photographers has asked for payment for the use of their photos, the understanding being that the

 Email Ron Atkinson for more information.